kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Why Text Feels Hard

-Language lacks fixed structure.
+Language lacks fixed structure
-Meaning shifts by context.
+Meaning shifts by context
 Ambiguity appears everywhere

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.